-542APC includes an stereo coder and a RDS encoder.
+542 APC includes the stereo coder and the RDS encoder.

 Clicking on FM OUTPUT (MPX) the user access to the configuration options for MPX outputs, the basic parameters of RDS and the ITU BS412 control.

 3.7.1 MPX LEVEL